acerasoni/carpark/README.md

 You can run the application via an IDE.
 The IDE used for development and testing is [IntelliJ IDEA](https://www.jetbrains.com/idea/) version `2023.1.1 (Community Edition)`.
 > Main class: [CarparkApplication](src/main/java/com/acerasoni/carpark/CarparkApplication.java)

-Alternatively, you can run the application directly through a CLI using Spring-Boot's [Maven Plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins.html#build-tool-plugins.maven)
+Alternatively, you can run the application directly through a CLI using Spring-Boot's [Maven Plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins.html#build-tool-plugins.maven).
 ```bash
 ./mvnw spring-boot:run
 ```

-Run with `logging.level.root=DEBUG` for enhanced logs.

 > When you run the application, all cars will be admitted until capacity is reached.
 Then, cars will begin to be rejected.
 When spaces free up from cars departing, some new cars will be accepted into the carpark.

+Run with `logging.level.root=DEBUG` for enhanced logs.

 ## Problem Statement

-- When a car comes in, check if there is a space available, otherwise return a message saying it is full.
+- When a car comes in, check if there is a space available, otherwise return a message saying that the car park is full.
 - There are 100 spaces available in the car park.
 - Multiple cars may come in at the same time.
 - The solution must be similar to production code.